• Skip to primary navigation

 • Leave for 5 minutes in the tin, then remove the cake from the tin to a wire rack and allow to cool completely.

-• Store at room temperature for 3-4 days.
+• Store at room temperature for 3-4 days or freeze for up to 2 months.

 Notes

-Limes – try to buy unwaxed limes if you can, as you will be eating the zest.
-You can also make this cake with kaffir limes.
+• Limes – try to buy unwaxed limes if you can, as you will be using the zest as well as the juice.
+If you have kaffir limes, you can use them in this cake too.

-Butter – unsalted.
+• Butter – unsalted butter.
 Room temperature.
-If you only have salted, it’s not the end of the world.
+If you only have salted butter then omit the pinch of salt.

-Wait a couple of minutes before you spoon the drizzle over the cake.
-If you do it straight out of the oven it can burn against the hot tin.
+• Wait a couple of minutes before you spoon the drizzle over the cake.
+If you do it when the cake is straight out of the oven, the lime syrup can burn on the hot metal tin.

 Nutrition